M7Tro/chalk/README.md

 I think I solved a problem by sending the base64 string from backend.
 I use toString() method of the Image object returned by the database.

+But for some reason, the image is not saved as intended on click of the save button.

+I see.
+I get this error when trying to save something to the database: "PayloadTooLargeError: request entity too large"

+It seems to be a backend problem.
+I fixed it by adding a setting to express.text(): {limit: "50mb"}